Stephen Barkoczy

 • Incentivising Angels - A Comparative Framework of Tax Incentives for Start-Up Investors.

 Stephen is the recipient of several university teaching awards, including the Vice Chancellor's Award for Teaching Excellence, the Monash Student Association's Outstanding Teaching Award for the Faculty of Law and the Dean of Law's Award for Excellence in Teaching.
-He is also a recipient of the Australian Learning and Teaching Council Award for Teaching Excellence in Law.
+He is also a recipient of the national Australian Learning and Teaching Council Award for Teaching Excellence in Law.
 In 2008, he received the prestigious Prime Minister's Award for Australian University Teacher of the Year.

 Consulting